Multi-Agent Coordination via Multi-Level Communication: Introduction

-In this paper, we propose a novel model-based multi-round communication scheme for cooperative MARL, \textit{Sequential Communication} (SeqComm), to enable agents to explicitly coordinate with each other.
+This work proposes a novel multi-level communication scheme for cooperative MARL, \textit{Sequential Communication} (SeqComm), to enable agents to coordinate with each other explicitly.
 Specifically, SeqComm has two-phase communication, negotiation phase and launching phase.
 In the negotiation phase, agents communicate their hidden states of observations with others simultaneously.
-Then they are able to generate multiple predicted trajectories, called \textit{intention}, by modeling the environmental dynamics and other agents’ actions.
-In addition, the priority of decision-making is determined by communicating and comparing the corresponding values of agents' intentions.
-The value of each intention represents the rewards obtained by letting that agent take the upper-level position of the order sequence.
-The sequence of others follows the same procedure as aforementioned with the upper-level agents fixed.
+Then, they can generate multiple predicted trajectories, called \textit{intention}, by modeling the environmental dynamics and other agents’ actions.
+In addition, the priority of decision-making is determined by communicating and comparing the agents' intentions, which are evaluated by their state-value functions. \textbf{The value of each intention represents the predicted rewards obtained by treating that agent as the first mover of the order sequence.} The sequence of others follows the same procedure as aforementioned with the upper-level agents fixed.
 In the launching phase, the upper-level agents take the lead in decision-making and communicate their actual actions with the lower-level agents.
-Note that the actual actions will be executed simultaneously in the environment without any changes.
+The actual actions will be executed simultaneously in the environment without changes.

-SeqComm adopts the CTDE paradigm \citep{lowe2017multi} and is currently built on MAPPO \citep{yu2021surprising}.
+SeqComm is currently built on MAPPO \citep{yu2021surprising}.
 Theoretically, we prove the policies learned by SeqComm are guaranteed to improve monotonically and converge.
-Empirically, we evaluate SeqComm on a set of tasks in multi-agent particle environment (MPE) \citep{lowe2017multi} and StarCraft multi-agent challenge (SMAC) \citep{samvelyan19smac}.
-In all these tasks, we demonstrate that SeqComm outperforms prior communication-free and communication-based methods.
-By ablation studies, we confirm that treating agents asynchronously is a more effective way to promote coordination and SeqComm can provide the proper priority of decision-making for agents to develop better coordination.
+Empirically, we evaluate SeqComm on StarCraft multi-agent challenge v2 (SMACv2) \citep{samvelyan19smac}.
+We demonstrate that SeqComm outperforms existing communication-free and communication-based methods in various maps in SMACv2.
+By ablation studies, we confirm that treating agents asynchronously is a more effective way to promote coordination, and SeqComm can provide the proper priority of decision-making for agents to develop better coordination.